Visiting the Vatican, inside the Vatican information and a tour booking service from renowned Rome tour guide Dara McCarthy.

-I gave tours of the Vatican for almost four years.
-In that time, I took over 35,000 people through the site and can be considered an expert on its history, art and how to navigate it.
-I have a degree in History and I was an official authorized tour guide for the Vatican Museums, Sistine Chapel and St. Peter's Basilica.
+I gave tours of the Vatican for almost five years.
+In that time, I took over 40,000 people through the site and can be considered an expert on its history, art and how to navigate it.

 I can also provide you with a private car and driver to collect you from Rome’s Airport or Civitavecchia Port and bring you to your hotel or the Vatican and return you there when you leave Rome.

 The side menu lists the various parts of the Vatican so you can decide what you would like to see on your tour or visit.

 The Vatican is a walled country about the size of a village or city suburb on the left or West bank of the Tiber in Rome.
 About half of the site is open to the public such as the Sistine Chapel, St. Peter’s Basilica, the Raphael Rooms, the Vatican Museums, the Papal Tombs and St. Peter’s Dome.

 The rest of the site is not open to the public or requires special permission to access.